binod1023/Covid-19-Data-Analysis/README.md

 Imported covid data from ourworldindata.org

-Downloaded the data set as excel sheet and made necessary changes and save file as covid_death and covid_vaccination.
+Downloaded the data set as excel sheet and made necessary changes and saved file as covid_death and covid_vaccination.

-Changes data type, deal with null values
+Changed data type, dealed with null values.

-Shows total covid cases and total death around the world
+Showed total covid cases and total death around the world.

-Shows covid infection percentage and covid death percent by countries, date, and continent.
+Showed covid infection percentage and covid death percent by countries, date, and continent.

-Perform analysis to show new vaccination rate by countries and date.
+Performed analysis to show new vaccination rate by countries and date.

+Used Tableau for visualisation and to show prediction of future Covid-19 infection.